 Range & habitat

 The Bungarus fasciatus is found throughout Thailand.
-Though, it seems to be less common in the far South of the country.
-They inhabit quite a variety of habitats ranging from open agricultural areas to primary evergreen forests.
-Usually near waterways.
+Though, from what we have heard it seems to be less common in the far South of the country.
+They inhabit quite a variety of habitats ranging from open agricultural areas to primary evergreen forests, and also mangrove forests.
+Often near waterways.

 Recent DNA research (Laopichienpong et al. 2016) suggests there are multiple species within the range of what is now known as the Bungarus fasciatus.
 Even though minor differences seem to be present between individuals we have seen in the East and in the South-west of Thailand, not sure if this is just local variety or difference at species level.